Active

 articles and a website, we widened our subject search throughout

-for their learning style preference.
-Students are administered
+their learning style preference.
+Students are administered the

-the Dunn, Dunn, & Price Learning Style Inventory (LSI).
+Dunn, Dunn, & Price Learning Style Inventory (LSI).
+Although,

-Although, this LSI uses several categories of style, we categorize
+this LSI uses several categories of style, we categorize students

-students based on auditory and visual preferences only.
-After
+based on auditory and visual preferences only.
+After the paper

-the paper and pencil test for learning style, the subjects
+and pencil test for learning style, the subjects are sent to

-are sent to the CAMT at Research Park for the MEG imaging
+the CAMT at Research Park for the MEG imaging test.
+During the

-test.
-During the MEG test, students are asked to perform various
+MEG test, students are asked to perform various learning tasks.

-learning tasks.
-Some tasks required them to listen to information
+Some tasks required them to listen to information (process auditory

-(process auditory stimuli), other tasks asked them to look
+stimuli), other tasks asked them to look at pictures (process

 After